MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/extensibility/method-wrapping-coc.md

 ---
 # required metadata

-title: Class extension: Method wrapping and Chain of Command
+title: Class extension - Method wrapping and Chain of Command
 description: This topic discusses how to extend the business logic of public and protected methods by using method wrapping.
 author: robadawy
 manager: AnnBe